Burstniart/Fefs/README.md

 1. Set the server names on your domain: Add nameservers as customDNS to your domain, you know, the ones I said we'll be needing; this may take some time so we'll set up the server to kill some time

+- Updating my server so it works nice and smooth~

+1. Set up a new user: Leaving root as default is dangerous!
+	1. Create a new user
+	1. Give it sudo!

+1. Add your authorized keys: Create a file inside the ~/.ssh/ directory, there we'll be adding our public ssh key to aDD user log.
+On a side note i couldn't log in the first time, it said something about permission denied and public key so I re-cpied and pasted the public key and also indicate that my user@direction should ssh in  with the key as such: ssh -i ~/.ssh/mykey user@direction(ip)